5k-mirrors/poe-live-search-manager/README.md

 As a user, I can reconnect to my searches, so that reinitialize my connections

-- when the user reconnects to a disconnected socket, it executes the connection after 500ms
+- when the user reconnects to a disconnected socket, it executes the connection after 500ms delay
-- when the user reconnects to a connected socket, the socket is disconnected and it executes the connection after 500ms
+- when the user reconnects to a connected socket, the socket is disconnected and it executes the connection after 500ms delay